 What are the NCI and the CDC asking health care providers to do?

 - Encourage all parents and guardians to have their sons and daughters complete the 3-dose HPV vaccine series before the 13th birthday, and complete the series as soon as possible in children aged 13 to 17.
 Parents and guardians should talk to their health care provider to learn more about HPV vaccines and their benefits.

-- Encourage men up to age 21 and women up to age 26, who were not vaccinated as preteens or teens, to complete the 3-dose HPV vaccine series to protect themselves against HPV.
+- Encourage men and women up to age 45, who were not vaccinated as preteens or teens, to complete the 3-dose HPV vaccine series to protect themselves against HPV.

 - Be advocates for cancer prevention by making strong recommendations for childhood HPV vaccination and to educate parents/guardians and colleagues about the importance and benefits of HPV vaccination.